AKotov-dev/encrypt-decrypt/README.md

-**encrypt-decrypt** - a package of gpg file encryption scripts for the Nemo, PCManFM, and Caja context menus
+**encrypt-decrypt** - a package of gpg file encryption scripts for the Nemo, PCManFM, and Caja context menus.

 Dependencies: zenity gnupg2 (gpg) xsel